OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-12.md

 ## Acts 12:1

-Now about that time Herod the king laid hands on some who belonged to the church, to do them harm.
+Around this time, King Herod laid hands on some members of the church, intending to harm them.

 ## Acts 12:2

-And he had James the brother of John executed with a sword.
+He had James, the brother of John, executed with the sword.

 ## Acts 12:3

-When he saw that it pleased the Jews, he proceeded to arrest Peter as well.
-Now it was during the days of Unleavened Bread.
+Seeing that this pleased the Jews, he proceeded to arrest Peter as well.
+This took place during the Festival of Unleavened Bread.

 ## Acts 12:4

-When he had arrested him, he put him in prison,
-turning him over to four squads of soldiers to guard him,
+After arresting him, he put him in prison, assigning him to be guarded by four squads of soldiers.
+Herod planned to bring him out for public trial after the Passover.
-intending only after the Passover to bring him before the people.

 ## Acts 12:5

-So Peter was kept in the prison, but prayer for him was being made fervently by the church to God.
+Peter was kept in prison, but the church was fervently praying to God for him.

 ---

 ## Acts 12:6

-On the very night when Herod was about to bring him forward,
-Peter was sleeping between two soldiers, bound with two chains,
+The night before Herod was to bring him to trial, Peter was sleeping between two soldiers, bound with two chains, while guards stood at the entrance.
-and guards in front of the door were watching over the prison.

 ## Acts 12:7

-And behold, an angel of the Lord suddenly stood near, and a light shone in the cell;
-and he struck Peter’s side and woke him, saying, “Get up quickly.”
-And his chains fell off his hands.
+Suddenly, an angel of the Lord appeared, and a light shone in the cell.
+He struck Peter on the side and woke him, saying, “Get up quickly.”
+The chains fell off Peter’s wrists.

 ## Acts 12:8

-And the angel said to him, “Put on your belt and strap on your sandals.”
-And he did so.
-And he _said to him_, “Wrap your cloak around you and follow me.”
+The angel instructed him, “Put on your belt and sandals.”
+Peter did so.
+Then he said, “Wrap your cloak around you and follow me.”

 ## Acts 12:9

-And he went out and continued to follow,
-and yet he did not know that what was being done by the angel was real,
-but thought he was seeing a vision.
+Peter followed him out of the prison, but he did not realise that what was happening was real; he thought he was seeing a vision.

 ## Acts 12:10

-Now when they had passed the first and second guard,
-they came to the iron gate that leads into the city, which opened by itself;
-and they went out and went along one street, and immediately the angel departed from him.
+They passed the first and second guards and came to the iron gate leading to the city, which opened by itself.
+They went through it and walked along one street, and suddenly the angel left him.

 ---

 ## Acts 12:11

-When Peter came to himself, he said,
-“Now I know for sure that the Lord has sent His angel and rescued me from the hand of Herod
-and from all that the Jewish people were expecting.”
+Peter came to himself and said, “Now I am certain that the Lord has sent his angel and rescued me from Herod’s grasp and from all that the Jewish people were expecting.”

 ## Acts 12:12

-And when he realised this, he went to the house of Mary, the mother of John, who was also called Mark,
-where many were gathered together and were praying.
+When he realised this, he went to the house of Mary, the mother of John, also called Mark, where many people had gathered and were praying.

 ## Acts 12:13

-When he knocked at the door of the gate, a slave woman named Rhoda came to answer.
+Peter knocked at the outer entrance, and a servant girl named Rhoda came to answer.

 ## Acts 12:14

-When she recognised Peter’s voice, because of her joy she did not open the gate,
-but ran in and announced that Peter was standing in front of the gate.
+Recognising Peter’s voice, she was so overjoyed that she ran back without opening it and exclaimed, “Peter is at the door!”

 ## Acts 12:15

-They said to her, “You are out of your mind!”
-But she kept insisting that it was so.
-They said, “It is his angel.”
+They said to her, “You’re out of your mind.”
+But she kept insisting it was true.
+They said, “It must be his angel.”

 ## Acts 12:16

-But Peter continued knocking;
-and when they opened the door, they saw him and were amazed.
+Peter continued knocking, and when they opened the door and saw him, they were astonished.

 ## Acts 12:17

-But motioning to them with his hand to be silent,
-he described to them how the Lord had led him out of the prison.
-And he said, “Report these things to James and the brothers.”
-Then he left and went to another place.
+Peter motioned with his hand for them to be silent and explained how the Lord had brought him out of prison.
+“Tell these things to James and the brothers,” he said, and then he left for another place.

 ---

 ## Acts 12:18

-Now when day came, there was no small disturbance among the soldiers
-as to what could have become of Peter.
+In the morning, there was no small commotion among the soldiers regarding what had become of Peter.

 ## Acts 12:19

-When Herod had searched for him and had not found him,
-he examined the guards and ordered that they be led away to execution.
-Then he went down from Judea to Caesarea, and stayed there.
+When Herod had searched for him and did not find him, he examined the guards and ordered their execution.
+Then he went down from Judea to Caesarea and stayed there.

 ---

 ## Acts 12:20

-Now he was very angry with the people of Tyre and Sidon;
-and with one mind they came to him, and having won over Blastus, the king’s chamberlain,
-they were asking for peace, because their country was supported with food from the king’s country.
+He was in conflict with the people of Tyre and Sidon.
+They came to him in unity, and after securing the support of Blastus, the king’s chamberlain, they sought peace because their region depended on the king’s country for food.

 ## Acts 12:21

-On an appointed day, after putting on his royal apparel,
+On the appointed day, Herod, wearing his royal robes, sat on his throne and delivered a public address.
-Herod took his seat on the rostrum and began delivering an address to them.

 ## Acts 12:22

-The people repeatedly cried out,
-“The voice of a god, and not of a man!”
+The people shouted, “This is the voice of a god, not of a man.”

 ## Acts 12:23

-And immediately an angel of the Lord struck him, because he did not give God the glory,
-and he was eaten by worms and died.
+Immediately, because Herod did not give glory to God, an angel of the Lord struck him down, and he was eaten by worms and died.

 ---

 ## Acts 12:24

-But the word of the Lord continued to grow and to be multiplied.
+But the word of God continued to spread and flourish.

 ## Acts 12:25

-And Barnabas and Saul returned from Jerusalem when they had fulfilled their mission,
-taking along with them John, who was also called Mark.
+Barnabas and Saul returned from Jerusalem when they had completed their mission, taking with them John, who was also called Mark.